The Integral Role of Human Sacrifice in Aztec Cultures

 - The final event, on the last month of the year, requires that everyone fast for five days.
 No one is sacrificed.
 Unbelievable, isn’t it?

 Along with these 18 different events, there is a ceremony held every 52 years.
-During this ceremony, a sacrifice is made(who’s surprised?)so that the gods will have enough energy to hold the universe together, because believing in gods that can’t maintain all of existence by themselves is a good idea.
+During this ceremony, a sacrifice is made(who’s surprised?)so that the gods will have enough energy to hold the universe together, because believable existence can’t maintain all of existence by themselves is a good idea.

-If the gods aren’t strong enough, the world ends, so the Aztecs make this important sacrifice and then wait for the sun to rise the following morning, signifying that they have successfully postponed their demise.
+Facts about aztec human sacrifice reveal that if the gods aren’t strong enough, the world ends.
+So, the Aztecs make this important sacrifice and then wait for the sun to rise the following morning, signifying that they have successfully postponed their demise.

-While all the Aztec gods were important, there was a commonly accepted hierarchy.
+While all the Aztec gods were significant, there was a commonly accepted hierarchy.
 Not all gods are created equal you know, unless they weren’t created at all, that is.

 Huitzilopochtli